 The legislation known as IR35 is intended to tackle the avoidance of tax and national insurance contributions through the use of intermediaries such as service companies or partnerships.

-From April 2017 the responsibilities for deciding when IR35 applies have changed for contractors engaged by or for the public sector.
+The responsibilities for deciding when IR35 applies have changed for contractors engaged by or for the public sector.

 There are special tax rules affecting the construction industry, which are designed to ensure that tax is paid by workers in the sector whether they are employed or self employed.